Paroyer/ModCatalogue/ModList.md

 ---
 ## Mod Catalogue Test

-*Mods with an asterix are those I consider more important for some reasons
+*Mods with an asterix are those I consider noteworthy for some reasons.

 ### ModList Recap Test